plewis/plewis.github.io/phylogenetics/ssh.md

     Generating public/private ed25519 key pair.
     Enter file in which to save the key (/Users/xxxxx/.ssh/id_ed25519):

-Just press return to choose the default.
+Note that there are several different types of keys and your system may choose a different type than the _ed25519_ type shown above.
+For example, you may see _rsa_, _dsa_, _ecdsa_, _ecdsa-sk_, _ed25519_, or _ed25519-sk_.
+Just press return to choose the default file name suggested (_/Users/xxxxx/.ssh/id_ed25519_ in the example above). **Make a note of this filename**: you will need to paste it into another file soon.

 Next, it will ask you for a passphrase:

     Enter passphrase (empty for no passphrase):
     Enter same passphrase again: